grnet/synnefo/docs/admin-guide.rst

   $ snf-manage subnet-inspect <subnet_id>

 Connect a VM to the created private network.
-The port will be automatically be assigned an IPv4 address from one of the network's available IPs.
+The port will automatically be assigned an IPv4 address from one of the network's available IPs.
 This command will result in sending an `OP_INSTANCE_MODIFY` Ganeti command and attaching a NIC to the specified Ganeti instance.